sjvrijn/reproducible-research-through-reusable-code-in-1-day/episodes/good-code.md

     autoupdate_schedule: monthly
 ```

-You can comment out `-  repo:`- or `-  id:` stanzas if you don't want them, or add new
+You can comment out `repo` or `id` stanzas if you don't want them, or add new
 ones if you want more checks to happen before you commit files.

 <!-- Head over to [the Tidyverse style guide](https://style.tidyverse.org/){target="_blank"}.